Experimental demonstration of quantum advantage for NP verification with limited information

 Up till now we have assumed that Arthur measures the values of the variables perfectly when Merlin is honest.
 In a practical setting, however, this may not be the case due to errors coming mainly from the imperfect visibility of the interferometric setup and the finite quantum efficiency and dark counts of the single-photon detectors.

 There is a simple way to remedy the verification test in order to deal with such imperfections.
 Arthur performs the same measurements and assigns values to the variables in the following way: when only one detector clicks then he assigns the corresponding value to the variable, i.e., he assigns the value 0 if he registers a click in detector $D_0$ and nothing in $D_1$ and vice versa; when both detectors click (which can occur in practice due to the imperfections) then he assigns a uniformly random value to the variable; when no detector clicks then the variable remains unassigned.
 Note that the fact of picking a random value for a variable in case of double clicks, instead of ignoring this variable, helps avoiding the case where Merlin would input a large number of photons to force double clicks for the variables that he would not want Arthur to measure.
-Then, knowing the experimental parameters, we can calculate the expected fraction of satisfied clauses in the YES instance (which should be only slightly less than 1 for photonic systems with low loss and errors) and the one in the NO instance (which should be much less than 1 for instances with large enough $\delta$ and small enough errors).
+Once Arthur assigns the values to the variables, he looks at the clauses for which all four variables have been assigned a value and checks if the clause is satisfied, namely if exactly two out of four variables have the value 1.
+Knowing the experimental parameters, we can calculate the expected fraction of satisfied clauses in the YES instance (which should be only slightly less than 1 for photonic systems with low loss and errors) and the one in the NO instance (which should be much less than 1 for instances with large enough $\delta$ and small enough errors).
 Arthur can now define an appropriate threshold for the number of satisfied clauses above which he accepts and below which he rejects, and assuming an appropriate gap between the number of satisfied clauses in the YES and NO instances we can then guarantee a large gap between completeness and soundness using simple Chernoff bound calculations.